Romania: European Commission: Romania meets commitments under Cooperation&V

-European Commission: Romania meets commitments under Cooperation&Verification Mechanism, CVM can be lifted
+European Commission: Romania meets commitments under Cooperation&Verification Mechanism, CVM can be lifted.
+Reactions from Bucharest

 The progress made by Romania is sufficient to fulfill the commitments under the Cooperation and Verification Mechanism assumed upon joining the European Union, and all benchmarks can be satisfactorily closed, it is shown in the latest CVM report, presented on Tuesday by the European Commission, (...)